SPARSEFIT: Few-shot Prompting with Sparse Fine-tuning for Jointly Generating Predictions and Natural Language Explanations: Related Work

-Using fine-tuning, large LMs have shown breakthrough language understanding and generation capabilities in a wide range of domains~\citep{raffel2020exploring, brown2020gpt3,chowdhery2022palm}.
-However, in NLP, the up-stream model (\ie the model to be fine-tuned) is commonly a large LM with millions of parameters, such as T5~\citep{raffel2020exploring}, BERT~\citep{devlin2019bert}, or GPT-3~\citep{radford2018gpt}, which makes them computationally expensive to fine-tune.
-This led to strategies where only a small subset of the model parameters is fine-tuned to keep competitive performance in the downstream task.
-The approaches that fine-tune only a small set of the PLM parameters, or an extra small set of parameters, are known in the literature as Parameter-efficient Fine-tuning (PEFT).
-In this regard, \citet{houlsby2019adapters} developed a strategy that injects model-independent modules, referred to as \emph{adapters}, with only a few trainable parameters.
-In their approach, the parameters of the original LM remain fixed while only the parameters of the adapter layers are fine-tuned.
-Later, \citet{hu2022lora} developed \emph{LoRA}, a technique that injects trainable low-rank matrices in the transformer architecture while freezing the pre-trained model weights.
-With a different approach in mind, \citet{li2021prefixtuning} introduced \emph{Prefix-Tuning}, a strategy that focuses on adding a small task-specific vector to the input, so the frozen PLM can adapt its knowledge to further downstream tasks.
-More recently, \citet{ben-zaken2022bitfit} presented BitFit, a novel approach aimed at only fine-tuning the bias terms in each layer of a transformer-based LM.
-We extend their work to fine-tuning each of the layers/blocks and pairs of them.
+Using fine-tuning, LLMs have shown breakthrough language understanding and generation capabilities in a wide range of domains~\citep{raffel2020exploring, brown2020gpt3,chowdhery2022palm}.
+However, in NLP, the up-stream model (\ie, the model to be fine-tuned) is commonly a LLM with millions of parameters, such as T5~\citep{raffel2020exploring}, BERT~\citep{devlin2019bert}, or GPT-3~\citep{radford2018gpt}, which makes them computationally expensive to fine-tune.
+This has led to approaches known in the literature as Parameter-efficient Fine-tuning (PEFT) methods, which fine-tune only a small set of the PLM's parameters or an extra small set of parameters to keep competitive performance in the downstream task.
+In this regard, \citet{li2021prefixtuning} introduced \emph{Prefix-Tuning}, a strategy that focuses on adding a small task-specific vector to the input so the frozen PLM can adapt its knowledge to further downstream tasks. \citet{hu2022lora} developed \emph{LoRA}, a technique that injects trainable low-rank matrices in the transformer architecture while freezing the pre-trained model weights. \citet{adalora} extended this by proposing \emph{AdaLoRA}, a method that adaptively allocates the rank budget among the low-rank matrices during training according to an importance score.
+Later, \citet{ben-zaken2022bitfit} presented BitFit, a novel approach aimed at only fine-tuning the bias terms in each layer of a transformer-based LM.
+We extend their work to fine-tuning some layers, or pairs of them, in the LM.
+More recently, \citet{ia3} introduced \emph{(IA)$^3$}, a fine-tuning method that scales the intermediate activations in a model with learned vectors.

 \paragraph{Explainability of Neural Models}